qazifabiahoq/Fire-Data-Analysis-and-Visualization-Australia-Wildfire-Dataset/README.md

 This interactive tool also opens avenues for further research and action in wildfire management, prediction, and prevention, laying the groundwork for more targeted efforts in the future.

+## Authors
+Dr. Pooja

+Copyright © 2023 IBM Corporation.
+All rights reserved.
+## Completed by
+Qazi Fabia Hoq (as part of the Data Science Professional Certification by IBM)